Monday, November 30, 2009

 bonus: following the break up of the clash, paul simonon named his (short-lived) new band after this album!!

-41 original hits from the soundtrack of american graffiti
+various artists - 41 original hits from the soundtrack of american graffiti

 this is mostly a mix of rock and doo-wop hits from the late '50s and early '60s. george lucas and francis ford coppola spent almost all of the money allotted to music in the film on obtaining the rights to these songs. because of that the film doesn’t have a score - think of what that could have meant for some of their other, less known, films…